 The Coastal Studies Lab at FAU supports field and laboratory research focusing on coastal geology, geomorphology, and sedimentology.
 The lab is equipped with state-of-the-art surveying equipment, including a high-accuracy (sub-centimeter) Real-Time Kinematic Global Positioning System (RTK GPS) and a rugged electronic total station, as well as sediment analyses equipment for textural and compositional assessments.
 A variety of undergraduate and graduate research projects are supported by the lab, including studies relating to morphologic evolution relating to storm-impacts and beach nourishment, critical ecological functions of healthy beaches (i.e., sea turtle nesting habitat), sediment transport, and coastal resiliency.
 For more information, contact Dr. Tiffany Roberts Briggs at email@example.com .

-The Department of Geosciences Environmental Geophysics Labat FAU focuses in near-surface hydrogeophysical methods to investigate a wide array of environmental issues at both the laboratory and field scales, particularly in the Everglades.
-Projects range from limestone and peat studies in the Everglades and northern peatlands abroad, to stratigraphic and archaeological applications.
-The lab is equipped with state-of-the-art geophysical equipment with emphasis in electromagnetic methods such as ground penetration radar and terrain conductivity, and provides hands-on research opportunities for both undergraduate and graduate students.
+The Department of Geosciences Environmental Geophysics Labat FAU focuses on near-surface hydrogeophysical methods to investigate a wide array of environmental issues at both the laboratory and field scales, particularly in the Everglades.
+Projects range from limestone and peat studies in the Everglades and northern peatlands abroad to stratigraphic and archaeological applications.
+The lab is equipped with state-of-the-art geophysical equipment with an emphasis on electromagnetic methods such as ground penetration radar and terrain conductivity and provides hands-on research opportunities for both undergraduate and graduate students.
 For further information contact Xavier Comas at firstname.lastname@example.org.